 – Edge takes a proactive stance on privacy with built-in tracking prevention, which comes with configurable levels.
 In practice, this means fewer third-party trackers in your day-to-day browsing, which complements what a VPN already masks.
 Edge also integrates SmartScreen for phishing and malware protection, which adds another layer of security when you’re routing traffic through a VPN.

 – Chrome focuses on strong privacy defaults too, with Safe Browsing, and robust settings around cookies and site data.
 However, many privacy-leaning fans enable extra features like DNS over HTTPS DoH and stricter cookie controls on their own, since Chrome’s privacy surface is more “manual customization” friendly.
+Is pia vpn free and what you need to know about Private Internet Access pricing, free options, trials, and value 2026

 What this means in real life: if you want a browser that’s ready-to-go with strong privacy boundaries out of the box, Edge has you covered with tighter default tracking protection.
 If you love tweaking every knob and you rely on a wide ecosystem of extensions, Chrome’s more granular controls can be a benefit.